ECT Department – Hopewood Park – patient information leaflet

 This is only for a short time, and you will be monitored throughout.

-Following your treatment, you will be recovered in the treatment room for a period of 20 minutes or longer.
+Following treatment you will be transferred to the first recovery room for a period of 20 minutes, or longer.
+If you are an outpatient you will remain for at least 1 hour.

 Some equipment you may see in the treatment room: